marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-to-a-new-database.md

 ```

 -   Run the **Update-Database** command in Package Manager Console.
 This command will apply any pending migrations to the database.
 Our InitialCreate migration has already been applied so migrations will just apply our new AddUrl migration.
-    Tip: You can use the **–Verbose** switch when calling Update-Database to see the SQL that is being executed against the database.
+    Tip: You can use the **?Verbose** switch when calling Update-Database to see the SQL that is being executed against the database.

+?

 The new Url column is now added to the Blogs table in the database: